xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_3.md

 To ensure DNS is working as expected, `dcdiag /test:dns` can be ran.
 If all goes well, then it should report that your domain has passed the DNS test.

-There's the ADFS and ADCS servers to set up next, but first we'll be contextualizing what we've learned into an actual pipeline.
-So, the next will be automating the deployment of an Azure DevOps instance.
+There's the ADFS and ADCS servers to set up next, but first we're going to take a step back and focus on networking.
+It's for the best that we iron out the networking configuration further before things get more complex.

 The full repository for this project can be found [here](https://github.com/xsj3n/AD-IaC-Lab).